Divyanshu-1807/DSA-Database/LinkedCycle.md

 ```plaintext
 tail connects to node index 1
 ```
-#### Explanation:
-There is a cycle in the linked list, where tail connects to the second node.
+**Explanation**: There is a cycle in the linked list, where tail connects to the second node.